Jauhari-01/Dosify_Covid-19-Vaccination-Booking-Application/README.md

 6. User Deletion: Created an API for deleting a user from the system using the /delete-user endpoint, which required specifying the user ID.

-7. To ensure the ease of API testing and documentation, I integrated Swagger, a popular API documentation tool.
-Additionally, I utilized DTOs (Data Transfer Objects) and transformers to ensure proper data mapping and manipulation within the application.

 ### Some key APIs I implemented for the doctor module include:
 --------------